The 5 Most Bizarre Food Festivals

 1. La Tomatina – Buñol, Spain

 World's biggest food fight is taking place in the Spanish village of Buñol.
 During this total tomato craziness as there are no teams.
 As soon as trucks full of tomatoes enter the village, it is every man for himself.
 The result?
 A frenzied tomato-level in which nothing and no one is safe.
-At the end of the day the village is completely colored in red and the tomato juice flows all over the streets.
+At the end of the day the village is completely coloured in red and the tomato juice flows all over the streets.
 Delicious!

 Fly to Valencia, from here it is only a 35 minutes drive to Buñol.